W427697/Discord-/MIGRATION.md

 #### Autotitle breaking fixes

 In Storybook 7, the file name `path/to/foo.bar.stories.js` would result in the [autotitle](https://storybook.js.org/docs/react/configure/overview#configure-story-loading) `path/to/foo`.
 In 8.0, this has been changed to generate `path/to/foo.bar`.
 We consider this a bugfix but it is also a breaking change if you depended on the old behavior.
-To get the old titles, you can manually specify the desired title in the default export of your component file.
+To get the old titles, you can manually specify the desired title in the default export of your story file.
 For example:

 ```js
 export default {
   title: 'path/to/foo',
 }
 ```

+Alternatively, if you need to achieve a different behavior for a large number of files, you can provide a [custom indexer](https://storybook.js.org/docs/7.0/vue/configure/sidebar-and-urls#processing-custom-titles) to generate the titles dynamically.

 #### UI layout state has changed shape